TooGreat430/Sentimental-Analysis-Using-GNN/README.md

-# Sentimental-Analysis-Using-GNN-RNN-CNN
+# Sentimental-Analysis-Using-GNN

-In this project, I use a model from deep learning which is GCN from Graph Convolutional Network
+In this project, I use a model from deep learning which is GNN (Graph Neural Network) from Graph Convolutional Network

 Some of the model may have bad result but will be improve in the future